avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-dashboards.rst

 How to customize
 =================

-* In Avantec Widgets & Avantec Dashboard:
+* In Avantec Widgets & Avantec Dashboards:
     * Change widget title, background, colors, fonts, shadows, etc
     * Add or remove widget
     * Modify dashboard states, aliases and widget actions
     * Visualizing assets data using Maps and Tables
 * Create new Widgets
 * Create your Dashboards

-* Customize your White labeling

-* Customize your Mobile Application

-* Create your service, like ThingsBoard.
-See :doc:`/device/ta652fc-w/ta652fc-w-mqtt-api`.

-Next step
+Next steps
 ==================

 * ThingsBoard Data visualization